calebmcelroy/wav-extract/README.md

 - `--in <folder>`: Directory containing the input WAV files.
 (Defaults to the current directory if not provided.)
 - `--out <folder>`: Directory where the output WAV files will be saved.
 (Required)
+- `--stereo "1/2,5/6"`: Specify stereo pairs using comma-separated channel numbers (e.g., “1/2,5/6”).
+Channels not included in these pairs will be exported as mono.
+By default, all channels are exported as mono if no stereo pairs are specified.
 - `--force`: Overwrite existing output files.

 ## Installation